One Bowl Coconut Flour Oatmeal Cookies

 These are great for little ones, as well.
 Coconut flour is a dense, high-fat flour, which is great for growing brains.

-We love these as an easy toddler snack.
+We love these as an easy toddler snack for after school, before or after practice, or even before bed.

-Unfortunately, I don’t recommend substituting the eggs for a flax egg or egg substitute.
+- Is there an egg substitute?
+Unfortunately, I donโt recommend substituting the eggs for a flax egg or egg substitute.
 Coconut flour is very dense and dry and the eggs are very important for making this work!

-Yes you can.
-Just store them in a freezer-friendly ziplock bag, and freeze for up to 4-6 months.
-I like to stack them with parchment paper in between so they don’t stick.
+- To freeze โ To freeze coconut flour cookies, store them in a freezer-friendly ziplock bag, and freeze for up to 4-6 months.
+I like to stack them with parchment paper in between so they donโt stick.

-It’s very important that you do the measurements precisely.
-This recipe has many positive reviews and it works, so the dough shouldn’t be overly watery.
+- What if the dough is too watery?
+Itโs very important that you do the measurements precisely.
+This recipe has many positive reviews and it works, so the dough shouldnโt be overly watery.
 If it is, stick it in the fridge for up to 15 minutes before baking.
 The dough should look like this, not overly watery.

 - Gluten Free Fruit Pizza